-A marriage annulment, in accordance with the laws of Virginia, is a legal action taken to end a marriage that is considered invalid by the court of law.
-An annulment is granted if there are sufficient reasons that the marriage should not have occurred to begin with.
+A voiding of the marriage, in accordance with the laws of Virginia, is a legal action taken to end a bonds of matrimony that is considered invalid by the court of law.
+A voiding of the marriage is granted if there are sufficient reasons that the bonds of matrimony should not have occurred to begin with.

-A marriage may be annulled if a spouse fails to reveal that he/she is a convicted felon or prostitute before the marriage takes place
+A bonds of matrimony may be annulled if a partner fails to reveal that he/she is a convicted felon or prostitute before the bonds of matrimony takes place

-If a person has a wife/husband at the time of marriage.
+If a person has a wife/husband at the time of bonds of matrimony.

-A person who is married forcefully or under threat from their spouse at the time of marriage is eligible for an annulment.
+A person who is married forcefully or under threat from their spouse at the time of bonds of matrimony is eligible for a voiding of the marriage.

 Spouses are related by blood.